 “Wherefore I give you to understand, that no man speaking by the Spirit of God calleth Jesus accursed: and that no man can say that Jesus is the Lord but by the Holy Ghost” (12:3.)

-These former pagans, who no doubt spoke in tongues before being saved (the Mormons, Red Indians, Catholics and Satanists also speak in tongues) were rebuked by Paul.
+These former pagans, who no doubt spoke in tongues before being saved (the Mormons, Native Indians, Catholics and Satanists also speak in tongues) were quite naturally rebuked by Paul.

-(I should say that the word man or men can refer to mankind in general, like when Hebrews says, “[He] should taste death for every man.”
+(I should say that the word man or men can refer to mankind in general, like in Hebrews when it says, “that he by the grace of God should taste death for every man.”
 But in 1 Cor.
-4:14, which in the context is about men/elders having to disciple and discipline the local assembly, something not applicable for women, than one can see that there are differences between the relevancy of pronouns: “I write not these things to shame you, but as my beloved sons I warn you.”)
+4:14, which in the context is about men/elders having to disciple and discipline the local assembly, something not applicable for women, then one can see that there are differences between the relevancy of pronouns: “I write not these things to shame you, but as my beloved sons I warn you.”)

 Yet when dealing with spiritual gifts, which Paul says differ per person, it cannot be therefore applicable for all, for that would contradict the diversities of gifts for different men.

 Five verses later, Paul again has the following to say: “But the manifestation of the Spirit is given to every man to profit withal” (12:7).